 Her face clouded and her eyes hinted of tears as she shook her head from side to side.
 “She passed away last year.”

-Her irises were more like pools than saucers, Brian reminded himself.
-And he found himself at risk of drowning.
+Her irises were like bottomless pools, Brian reminded himself.
+And he suddenly found himself at risk of drowning.
 “I’m so sorry,” he told her from the heart.
 “I know how much she meant to you.”

 “She did indeed.”
 Her tone was wistful.
 “She was my only family.”